vmware-tanzu/velero/site/content/docs/main/file-system-backup.md

 In this approach, Velero will back up all pod volumes using FSB with the exception of:

-- Volumes mounting the default service account token, Kubernetes secrets, and config maps
+- Volumes mounting the default service account token, Kubernetes Secrets, and ConfigMaps
 - Hostpath volumes

 It is possible to exclude volumes from being backed up using the `backup.velero.io/backup-volumes-excludes`